First install RoSys with pip or Docker.

 NiceGUI provides a

-ui.run command which launches the webserver and presents the interface as configured above.
+ui.run command which launches the web server and opens the corresponding web application.

-If you modify the code, an automatic reload is triggered.
+If you modify the code, a reload is triggered automatically.

 This is very convenient, but can be deactivated by passing